wo1fsea/PyTexturePacker/README.rst

 =======

 If you are having issues, please let us know.
-Please feel free to contact me. email: quanyongh@foxmail.com
+Please feel free to contact me[quanyongh@foxmail.com].

 License